RedHatGov/OpenShift-on-Azure/README.md

 # About this project
-We're building documentation to deploy OpenShift v3 on Azure Government.
+We're building documentation to deploy OpenShift v3 on Azure and Azure Government against FISMA controls.

 # Status?
 Track documentation progress on the Milestones page: https://github.com/RedHatGov/docs-openshift-fisma-moderate/milestones